moupiyasantra/moupiyasantra/README.md

 3. 12th : 93.5% (2021)

 __About me :__
-Previously been a part of various anthologies and contributed write-ups as a co-author.
-Currently a tech student chasing after dreams.
+Previously been a part of various anthologies and contributed in writing resources as a co-author.
+Presently, a tech graduate.